An automatic robust Bayesian approach to principal component regression: Introduction

 \section{Introduction}

 In statistical analyses, information carried by several variables is commonly summarised to allow visualisation or model estimation when the number of variables makes it unstable or impossible.
-For instance, S\&P 500 and S\&P/TSX respectively summarise the stock prices of 500 and about 250 large companies domiciled in the United States and Canada, and are commonly used to portray the American and Canadian economies.
-Figure \ref{fig_0} illustrates the relationship between the January 2011 daily returns of these two indices.
+For instance, S\&P 500 and S\&P/TSX respectively summarise the stock prices of 500 and about 250 large companies domiciled in the United States and Canada, and are commonly used to portray the American and Canadian economies. \autoref{fig_0} illustrates the relationship between the January 2011 daily returns of these two indices.
 The scatter plot is further summarised using two different linear regression models that respectively yield a robust regression line (in green) and an ordinary least squares regression line (in red).
-Given that different summaries lead to different data points and therefore different regressions, one might however wonder whether the available or natural summaries are necessarily suitable for the tasks at hand.
+Given that different summaries (other than S\&P 500 or S\&P/TSX in our example) lead to different data points and therefore different regressions, one might however wonder whether the available or natural summaries are necessarily suitable for the tasks at hand.

 Principal component regression (PCR) is the name given to a linear regression model using principal components (PCs) as regressors.
 It is based on a principal component analysis (PCA), which is commonly used to summarise the information contained in covariates.
 The principle is to find new axes in the covariate space by exploiting the correlation structure between the covariates, and then encode the covariate observations in that new coordinate system.
 The resulting variables, called principal components (PCs), are linearly independent and have the remarkable property that the first $q$ PCs retain the maximum amount of information carried by the original observations (compared to any other $q$-dimensional summary).
-Regrouping correlated variables to produce linearly independent ones is appealing in a linear regression context, as strongly correlated variables are known to carry redundant information, leading to unstable estimations.
+Regrouping correlated variables to produce linearly independent ones is appealing in a linear regression context, as strongly correlated variables are known to carry redundant information, leading to unstable estimates.
 Companies within the same economic sector in stock market indices like S\&P 500 and S\&P/TSX are an example of such correlated variables.
 Linear independence also allows visualising the relationship between the dependent variable and the PCs by plotting the dependent variable against each of the PCs.

 Due to the loss in the interpretability of the inference results engendered by transforming covariates, PCR is mainly used in a prediction context.
 It can nevertheless be useful for clarifying the underlying structure in the original covariates, as shown in \cite{West2003}.
 In this paper, we consider a Bayesian prediction framework and address four issues; those are described below.